Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Experimental Results

 \subsection{Experiment Results of Human Study}

-The participant using the elastic band with small elasticity acts as the patient to complete two representative tasks~(see Fig.~\ref{fig:experimental-setups}(a)).
-Each task was repeated for $I=10$ therapy iterations without relying on other termination.
-The learned patient motion preferences and generated reference trajectories during four therapy iterations are visualized in Fig.~\ref{Fig2:theraputic-movement-task-1} and Fig.~\ref{Fig2:theraputic-movement-task-2}.
+The participant wearing an elastic band with low elasticity acted as the patient to perform two representative tasks~(see Fig.~\ref{fig:experimental-setups}(a)).
+Each task was repeated for $I=10$ therapy iterations without relying on any termination criteria.
+The learned patient motion preferences and generated reference trajectories are visualized in Fig.~\ref{Fig2:theraputic-movement-task-1} and Fig.~\ref{Fig2:theraputic-movement-task-2}.